List of Catan products: Settlers of America: Trails to Rails

 Settlers of America: Trails to Rails was released in 2010 and is set in the 19th century United States as settlers expanded into the west, first by wagon and later by train, and built cities.

 Merchants of Europe

 Merchants of Europe was released in 2012 and features late Middle Ages Europe as a setting.
 Gameplay includes the strategic setting up (and protection) of trading posts, trade routes and caravans.
 The rules are mostly the same as in Settlers of America.

 Rise of the Inkas

 Catan - Rise of the Inkas was released in 2018 and features the rise and decline of civilizations in a region of coastal and mountain Peru, across three historic eras.
 This is a stand-alone game.
 A small expansion pack called 'High Priests of the Inkas' was also released in 2018.
 This set has 5 Priests who each offer a particular advantage described on the card.

 Dawn of Humankind

 Catan - Dawn of Humankind is a 2022 pre-order, it is a modern re-implementation of Settlers of the Stone Age.

+Catan: New Energies

+Catan: New Energies was released in 2024 as a standalone game, reimagining the world of Catan in the modern era.
+Gameplay focuses on managing varying energy sources and environmental effects.